Architectural Interns ~huuh ~ yeah

 - Use the full potential of social media in your search for an internship.
 Today’s interns have networking tools at their disposal that their potential employers couldn’t dream of when they were hitting the pavement with their resumes.
 If you’re not following the tweets of a firm you want to work for, you are dropping the ball.

 - Connect via Facebook and Twitter.
 Build relationships with architects.
-Being involved in the ongoing discussions will indicate that you are dedicated and engaged with the profession.
+Being involved in the ongoing discussions will indicate that you are dedicated and engaged in the profession.
 Build context, so when you reach out with your “remarkable” resume, you will not be ignored by the decision makers.

 - Face time will always trump emails – figure out ways to get in front of potential employers.
 If the firm is having an event, a partner giving a lecture, maybe someone from the firm is manning a house that is on a local home tour, you should make it a point to show up and say hello.
 Now instead of just a name, you’re a name AND a face which is a big difference.

-- Take 30 minutes and get to know something about the firm and it’s partners (a.k.a. the people who will probably be the ones interviewing you).
+- Take 30 minutes and get to know something about the firm and its partners (a.k.a. the people who will probably be the ones interviewing you).
 “To whom it may concern” earns you a place in the trash.
 Google is an amazing tool…

 - Most employers aren’t enticed by a potential candidate buying them a cup of coffee.
 Coffee grows on trees in most architecture firms.
 You need to make contact with potential employers in ways that make their lives easier.